Helpful Gardening Tips

 Maple trees can be grown in Hardy Zones 3 through 9

 Bloom Season – Maple trees will start to bloom in March through June, depending on weather conditions.

-Bloom Color – Usually green, yellow, orange, or red depending on the type of maple tree species.
+Bloom Color – Usually green, yellow, orange, or red, depending on maple tree species.

-Height at Maturity – A maple tree will grow to a size of 60 to 75’ with a spread of 40 to 50’ at maturity.
+Height at Maturity – A maple tree will grow to a size of 60 to 75’ with a spread of 40- 50’ at maturity.

 Soil Type Preferred – Maple trees prefer deep, well-drained fertile soil types that are acidic to slightly alkaline.
 The tree prefers moist soil conditions but has moderate to good tolerance to drought conditions.
 Do not plant them where salt can be a problem.

 Sun or Shade – Maples prefer full sun or partial shade.
 They need a minimum of four hours of direct and unfiltered sunlight each day.

 Maple trees are beautiful trees for any landscape, and they make an excellent shade tree.